Isond2/TodoList/README.md

 > Warning : to run correctly the code coverage , you need Xdebug

-The authentication process and the user's storage are explained in doc/Authentication.md
+The authentication process and the user's storage are explained in the [Authentication](https://github.com/Isond2/TodoList/blob/master/doc/Authentication.md) file

-If you want to contribute ! doc/Contribute to the project.md
+If you want to contribute ! : [Contribute to the project](https://github.com/Isond2/TodoList/blob/master/doc/Contribute%20to%20the%20project.md)

 A more complete documentation of the app is also avaliable in pdf : doc/Documentation.pdf